 Each of the Employment Agreements described below was entered into by Aspen prior to the Reverse Merger.
 Aspen Group assumed each agreement effective with the closing of the Reverse Merger, and all option grants and common stock issued as performance bonuses will be of Aspen Group.
 Each person's title with Aspen is identical with Aspen Group.
-See the discussion below concerning amendments to all Employment Agreements except Ms. Siegel.
+See the discussion at page 53 of this report concerning amendments to all Employment Agreements except Ms. Siegel.